Current Graduate Students

 Dissertation: TBD.

-Dania is a second-year Clinical Psychology doctoral student in the CARES Lab.
+Dania is a fourth-year Clinical Psychology doctoral student in the CARES Lab.
 She graduated with a Bachelor of Arts in Psychology from the University of Houston in 2021, and subsequently worked as a Research Coordinator at Baylor College of Medicine in the Mood and Anxiety Disorders Program.
 Her research interests include investigating the consequences of early life stress and adverse childhood experiences on minoritized youth and families, with a focus on cognitive-affective factors that may compound or mitigate risk for internalizing psychopathology.

 Mallory Raya Cotton, M.A.